Easy Grandma’s Potato Salad Recipe

 Stab each potato with a fork to puncture it.
 You stab the potato so it doesn’t explode while it is boiling in the pot of water.

-Bring a pot of water to a boil, then place potatoes in the pot.
+Bring a large pot of water to a boil on the stove, then place the whole potatoes in the pot.

-Make sure your potatoes are covered with water and reduce the heat.
-Allow it to simmer until the potatoes are tender.
+Make sure the potatoes are covered with water in the hot and reduce the heat.
+Allow it to simmer until the potatoes are fork tender.
+If potatoes are not submerged add more water

-In another pot, start to boil your eggs.
-I set a timer for two minutes per egg.
+In another pot, start to boil your eggs for the hard-boiled eggs for the salad.
+I set a timer for two minutes per egg, for this batch, 16 minutes.

-When the eggs are done, remove them from the water and allow them to chill in an ice water bath, then peel and set aside.
+When the eggs are done, remove them from the water and allow them to chill in an ice water bath.
+If you don’t have ice water a super cold water bath will work but the eggs take longer to cool.

 Set aside one of the eggs for the top of the salad garnishment.

-Slice the eggs in half and pop out the yolk, on one of the eggs.
+Slice the remaining eggs in half and pop out the yolks of the eggs into the bowl with the mayo dressing.

-I used an Egg Slicer to slice my garnishment egg for topping the salad.
+I used an Egg Slicer to slice my garnish egg for topping the salad.

 Put in a serving dish and sprinkle with paprika and sliced boiled eggs.